Balaji112004/PRODIGY_FS_02/README.md

 1.cd backend
 2.node app.js

+Open the login.html.
-Open the login.html.Then use credentials(username:Administrator, password:K.balaji1@$)
+Then use credentials(username:Administrator, password:K.balaji1@$)
-Now we will be directed to
+Now we will be redirected to navbar. html